Deploy via a Kubernetes Deployment#

 1. Retrieve the login command#

-If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select Copy Login Command.
+If you are not logged in via the CLI, access your cluster via the web console, then click on the dropdown arrow next to your name in the top-right and select Copy Login Command.

-A new tab will open and select the authentication method you are using (in our case it's github)
+A new tab will open and select the authentication method you are using.

 Click Display Token